Fifteenth Doctor: Casting

-Before Gatwa's casting was announced, several actors and actresses were heavily rumoured to be taking over from Whittaker, including Hugh Grant, Michael Sheen, Kris Marshall, Richard Ayoade, Michaela Coel, Kelly Macdonald, and Lenny Henry.
-Davies' return also led to speculation that an actor he had previously worked with in other projects would join him as the Fourteenth Doctor, with Olly Alexander, Lydia West, Omari Douglas, T'Nia Miller and Fisayo Akinade ranking highly in bookies' odds.
-Rumours also circulated that David Tennant would reprise his role, having previously portrayed the Tenth Doctor during Davies' time as showrunner, or that Jo Martin, who debuted as the Fugitive Doctor during Whittaker's tenure, would be revealed as the Fourteenth incarnation.
+Before Gatwa's casting was announced, several actors were heavily rumoured to be taking over from Whittaker, including Hugh Grant, Michael Sheen, Kris Marshall, Richard Ayoade, Michaela Coel, Kelly Macdonald, and Lenny Henry.
+Russell T Davies' return as the programme's showrunner also led to speculation that an actor he had previously worked with in other projects would join him as the Fourteenth Doctor, with Olly Alexander, Lydia West, Omari Douglas, T'Nia Miller, and Fisayo Akinade ranking highly in bookies' odds.
+Rumours also circulated that David Tennant would reprise his role, having previously portrayed the Tenth Doctor during executive producer Russell T Davies's initial time as showrunner, or that Jo Martin, who debuted as the Fugitive Doctor during Whittaker's tenure, would be revealed as the Fourteenth incarnation.

 On 8 May 2022, Gatwa posted an Instagram picture featuring two red heart emojis, a plus sign, and a blue box emoji.
 The post, alongside comments from incoming Doctor Who showrunner Russell T Davies, led to speculation that Gatwa had been cast as the Doctor.
 This was later confirmed that same day by the official Doctor Who Twitter account.
+Gatwa is the first black actor, first African-born actor, and first openly queer actor to headline as the Doctor.
+He is also the fourth Scottish actor to play the character.

 In an article released on the Doctor Who website, Gatwa said, "This role and show means so much to so many around the world, including myself, and each one of my incredibly talented predecessors has handled that unique responsibility and privilege with the utmost care.
 I will endeavour my utmost to do the same."
 Davies added, "Ncuti dazzled us, seized hold of the Doctor and owned those TARDIS keys in seconds...
 I promise you, 2023 will be spectacular!"

-Gatwa was initially announced to be playing the Fourteenth Doctor in May 2022 and would have taken over from English actress Jodie Whittaker in the role following a series of special episodes throughout 2022.
-During the special, "The Power of the Doctor", it was revealed following Whittaker's regeneration the Doctor had regenerated into David Tennant.
-Gatwa was confirmed to eventually be starring in the role as the Fifteenth Doctor, with executive producer Russell T Davies stating "The path to Ncuti's 15th Doctor is laden with mystery, horror, robots, puppets, danger and fun!"
-Gatwa appeared in character for the first time in the trailer for the 60th anniversary specials, that will precede his ascension to the lead role later in 2023.
+Gatwa had previously been announced as Jodie Whittaker's successor as the programme's lead, and many reports stated he would play the Fourteenth Doctor and that Whittaker's Thirteenth Doctor would regenerate into Gatwa's incarnation.
+At the conclusion of Whittaker's final episode, "The Power of the Doctor" (2022), her Doctor instead regenerated into a form similar to the Tenth Doctor.
+Gatwa was subsequently confirmed as the Fifteenth Doctor, following Tennant's Fourteenth Doctor's tenure over the 2023 specials.
+Davies stated "the path to Ncuti's 15th Doctor is laden with mystery, horror, robots, puppets, danger and fun!"
+Gatwa appeared in character for the first time in the trailer for the 2023 specials.